Contemporary Records: Recording

-Koenig maintained high audio standards.
-He hired Roy DuNann from Capitol Records in 1956, who, out of the label's shipping room turned studio, turned out some of the best sounding records of the time.
-DuNann provided some details of his techniques in a Stereophile article nearly 50 years later.
+Lester Koenig was very particular about high fidelity sounds In 1956 Koenig hired away Roy DuNann from Capitol Records, and DuNann provided some creative recording techniques for the label.
 He said Koenig provided him with German (Neumann/Telefunken U-47) and Austrian (AKG C-12) condenser microphones and he immediately noted the very high output of these microphones, especially close-in on jazz musicians' dynamic playing.
 DuNann achieved his signature sound—crisp, clear and balanced without distortion or unpleasant "peak presence"—by keeping his microphone setups very simple (generally one per musician) and avoided the use of pre-amplifiers for them.

 He built a simple passive mixing system that directly fed the electronics of his Ampex 350 and 351 tape machines.
 Also, DuNann told Stereophile that Contemporary sessions were recorded "dry" (without electronic echo added or in a reverberant room).
 Sometimes, such as in the case of Sonny Rollins' Way Out West, a plate reverb unit was inserted between the tape machine and the LP disc cutting lathe.
 This is why some later LP and CD reissues of Contemporary albums sound "dry" and "dead" compared to the original LPs mastered by DuNann.